SHPEUCF/shpeucfapp/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Hat tip to anyone whose code was used :tada: :tada: :tada: